Barter, Alibhai light up Formula 4 Indian Championship - www.lokmattimes.com

 Barter, Alibhai light up Formula 4 Indian Championship

-Chennai, Sep 2 Australian Hugh Barter of Godspeed Kochi and South African Aqil Alibhai of Hyderabad Blackbirds shared ...
+Chennai (Tamil Nadu) [India], September 2 : Australian Hugh Barter of Godspeed Kochi and South African Aqil Alibhai of ...

-Chennai, Sep 2 Australian Hugh Barter of Godspeed Kochi and South African Aqil Alibhai of Hyderabad Blackbirds shared the day’s honours in the FIA-Formula 4 Indian Championship.
+Chennai (Tamil Nadu) [India], September 2 : Australian Hugh Barter of Godspeed Kochi and South African Aqil Alibhai of Hyderabad Blackbirds wrote their own scripts to share the day's honours in the FIA-Formula 4 Indian Championship.

-Starting from pole position, Barter topped Race-1 in typical style, outpacing the field, in another flawless exhibition that underlined his undoubted talent.
+On Sunday, starting from the pole position, Barter topped Race-1 in typical style, outpacing the field, in another flawless exhibition that underlined his undoubted talent.
 In contrast, Alibhai, who missed Race-1 due to issues with his car, made ample amends by winning Race-2 after starting fourth on the grid, and, in the process, displaying considerable skill in defensive driving.

 Barter, who last weekend had won a race starting last on the grid, was unstoppable while winning the first race that was marred by two Safety Car periods and then a red flag with little over three minutes and a lap left.